A guide to preventive asphalt maintenance

 The asphalt should be installed in lifts in order to obtain proper compaction.
 Each lift should be thoroughly compacted prior to placing the next lift.
 If all the asphalt is placed in the hole at once, proper compaction cannot take place and the asphalt will settle and fail prematurely.

 It is recommended that failed asphalt in front of trash dumpsters be replaced with concrete in order to support the weight of the front wheels of the trash truck.
-The concrete should be reinforced with fiber mesh or rebar and should be a minimum depth of seven inches.
+The concrete should be reinforced with fiber mesh or rebar and should be a minimum depth of six inches.

 Once crack sealing and asphalt repair have taken place what needs to be done next?